-We thank Tetyana Balyuk, Matt Billett, Alex Butler, Michael Dambra, Robert DeYoung, Veljko Fotak, Zhiguo He, Christopher James, Feng Jiang, Michelle Lowry, Nagpurnanand Prabhala, Manju Puri, Amiyatosh Purnanandam, Chester Spatt, Brandon Szerwo, seminar participants from the University at Buffalo's brown bag series, the Toronto FinTech conference 2019, Midwest Finance Association conference 2020, and the American Finance Association's Doctoral student presentation panel for their helpful feedback.
+We thank Tetyana Balyuk, Matt Billett, Alex Butler, Michael Dambra, Robert DeYoung, Veljko Fotak, Zhiguo He, Christopher James, Erica Jiang, Feng Jiang, Alfred Lehar, Michelle Lowry, Nicola Pavanini, Nagpurnanand Prabhala, Manju Puri, Amiyatosh Purnanandam, Chester Spatt, Brandon Szerwo, seminar participants from the University at Buffalo's brown bag series, Louisana State University, the Toronto FinTech conference 2019, 2019 American Finance Association's Doctoral student presentation panel, Midwest Finance Association conference 2020, 2020 Bergen FinTech conference, 2021 Stevens Institute of Technology Conference on Financial Innovation, and the 2021 SFS Cavalcade for their helpful feedback.
 We thank Mohit Tuteja for excellent research assistance.
 All errors are our own.
-Address correspondence to Brian Wolfe by email: brian.wolfe@utsa.edu

-Recent technological advancement has created new paths to match investors with those seeking capital.
+Address correspondence to Brian Wolfe by email: brian.wolfe@utsa.edu Recent technological advancement has created new paths to match investors with those seeking capital.
 Through technology, a wider swath of investors, both retail and institutional, can participate in capital provision and a broader set of entrepreneurs, individuals, and firms can seek capital.
 These innovations can be seen across capital markets: marketplace lending platforms create debt contracts, crowdfunding platforms facilitate equity underwriting, and most recently, decentralized autonomous organizations (DAOs) issue digital tokens and cryptocurrency.
 While the expanding opportunities created by financial technology (FinTech) entities for those seeking capital is an important issue (Buchak et al., 2018; Tang, 2019), we focus on the impact of the broadening of the investor base in this paper.
 Using one of the most mature FinTech segments, marketplace lending, we examine financial technology platform behavior when diverse investors participate.

 Marketplace lending platforms (MLPs) facilitate the creation of debt contracts for borrowers by attracting investors to the platform and matching them with a particular loan request.
 Traditional institutions such as commercial banks and hedge funds provide capital for the loans, but retail investors also fund loans through the platform.
 The MLP decides which loans will be sent to each group for funding.
-This allocation decision is akin to the decision performed by asset underwriters in corporate equity/debt.
-The literature on security initial public offerings (IPOs) suggests that larger/consistent capital providers are likely be favored in such a setup (Cai et al., 2007; Cornelli and Goldreich, 2001; Fang, 2005; Hanley and Wilhelm, 1995).
+This allocation choice is akin to the decision performed by asset underwriters in corporate equity/debt.